A two-category of Hamiltonian manifolds, and a (1+1+1) field theory: Construction of the functor

-The case when the attaching circle is nonseparating is similar, and can be described in an analogous way by assuming that the attaching circle is one of the $\alpha$-curve, see \cite[sec.~5.2.1]{surgery}.
+The case when the attaching circle is nonseparating is similar, and can be described in an analogous way by assuming that the attaching circle is one of the $\alpha$-{curves}, see \cite[Sec.~5.2.1]{surgery}.

 If now $Y\colon \Sigma \Rightarrow S$ is an arbitrary handle attachment, one can decompose it in single handle attachments.
-By proposition~\ref{prop:compo_fibered_coisotropics} and the above discussion, $L(Y)$ is again induced by a fibered coisotropic, which corresponds to the set of connexions having trivial holonomies along the attaching circles.
+By Proposition~\ref{prop:compo_fibered_coisotropics} and the above discussion, $L(Y)$ is again induced by a fibered coisotropic, which corresponds to the set of {connections} having trivial holonomies along the attaching circles.

-\begin{remark} If $Y$ is a more general circle insertion or handle attachment, i.e. the sequences $\underline{\Sigma}$ and $\underline{S}$ can be longer, we have not checked whether or not $L(Y)$ is smooth, but a priori there can be issues such as in remark~\ref{rem:horiz_2comp_ham}.
+\begin{remark} If $Y$ is a more general circle insertion or handle attachment, i.e. the sequences $\underline{\Sigma}$ and $\underline{S}$ can be longer, we have not checked whether or not $L(Y)$ is smooth, but a priori there can be issues such as in Remark~\ref{rem:horiz_2comp_ham}.
 This is the reason why in these cases we associate more complicated diagrams, containing only correspondences as above. \end{remark}

 \paragraph{\underline{General circle insertions}}

 Assume that $Y\colon \underline{\Sigma} \Rightarrow \underline{S}$, with

 corresponds to removing the circle between $\Sigma_i$ and $\Sigma_{i+1}$.
 To $Y$ we associate the diagram $\mathcal{D}(Y)$: